Call us for a free quote at 800-937-8398

 Bark scorpion - a small yellowish scorpion found on trees and in areas like Southern California and New Mexico, but most plentiful in Arizona.
 The bark scorpion is the most venomous in North America and its venom is considered potentially very dangerous to humans.

 Stripe-tailed scorpion - brown body and darker brown stripes on the upper body.
 Also prominent in Southern California and Arizona.
 Like most scorpions, they are venomous, but it is not considered deadly to people.

-Western Exterminator Company has been striving for complete customer satisfaction for over 100 years.
+Western Exterminator has been striving for complete customer satisfaction for over 100 years.
 Discover the peace of mind only Western can provide.
 Schedule a pest specialist visit online or call us today at 800-937-8398.